-- The main purpose of this round is to understand how capable you are building a large scale system and your thought process behind designing a service.
-Clarity of thoughts matter a lot because if you can explain it to the interviewer, you can do this in your team as well.
+- The main purpose of this round is to understand how capable you are of building a large-scale system and your thought process behind designing a service.
+Clarity of thoughts matters a lot because if you can explain it to the interviewer, you can do this in your team as well.

 1. Understand the Goal and Gather All the Requirements

 You need to first understand your end goal before jumping to the solution so gather all the basic requirements from your interviewer.
 Ask relevant questions to clear your doubts.
 Design questions are basically open-ended conversation which doesn’t have one correct solution so it’s good to start with some basic assumptions.

 - What’s the end goal of the system or service?

 - Who are the end-users?
 How they will use the service?
 What features does your interviewer want you to include and what exclude?

 - What should be the input and its output or final outcome?

 A product like Facebook, Twitter, or Reddit is a well-known product so even if you know how to design such kind of system still it’s your responsibility to share your assumptions and discuss with the interviewer what features they care about and what they don’t.
 They may want you to include some features which don’t exist in this kind of system or they may tell you to exclude some features.
 So make sure you have a better understanding of all the requirements and features.
 Consider the example of designing twitter.
 Some of the questions are who can post a tweet? who can read the tweet? who can follow the user? like, comments, pictures, active users, and total users, and discuss other features your interviewer wants you to include.